 We expect that user acquisition costs and revenue shares to distribution partners are likely to increase prospectively given the competitive landscape for distribution partners.
 To the extent that payments to pay-for-call, pay-per-click or cost-per-action distribution partners make up a larger percentage of future operations, or the addition or renewal of existing distribution partner agreements are on terms less favorable to us, we expect that service costs will increase as a percentage of revenue.
 To the extent of revenue declines in these areas, we expect revenue shares to distribution partners to decrease in absolute dollars.
-Our publishing network sources have a lower service cost as a percentage of revenue relative to our overall service cost percentage.
-Our publishing network sources have no corresponding distribution partner payments.
-To the extent our publishing network sources make up a larger percentage of our future operations, we expect that service costs will decrease as a percentage of revenue.
-As a result of significant pricing incentives we have provided for under our arrangement with AT&T, our recent service costs as a percentage of revenue have been higher.
-We expect with the addition of more accounts in the near term, service costs will decrease as a percentage of revenue.
+Our proprietary traffic sources have a lower service cost as a percentage of revenue relative to our overall service cost percentage.
+Our proprietary traffic sources have no corresponding distribution partner payments.
+To the extent our proprietary traffic sources make up a larger percentage of our future operations, we expect that service costs will decrease as a percentage of revenue.
+We expect with an increase in the proportion of partner and other revenue sources, service costs will increase as a percentage of revenue in the near term.
 We also expect that in the longer term service costs will increase in absolute dollars as a result of costs associated with the expansion of our operations and network infrastructure as we scale and adapt to increases in the volume of transactions and traffic and invest in our platforms.

 Sales and Marketing.
-Sales and marketing expenses were \$3.2 million for both the three months ended September 30, 2009 and 2010.
-As a percentage of revenue, sales and marketing expenses were 15% and 13% for the three months ended September 30, 2009 and 2010, respectively.
-Sales and marketing expenses in total dollars were relatively unchanged year over year as a result of a decrease in online and outside marketing activities being offset by an increase in personnel costs, travel, fees paid to outside service providers and depreciation.
-We expect some volatility in sales and marketing expenses in the near term based on the timing of marketing initiatives but expect sales and marketing expenses in the near term to be relatively stable to modestly higher in absolute dollars.
-We expect that sales and marketing expenses will increase in connection with any revenue increase to the extent that we also increase our marketing efforts towards more of our updated Web sites and direct monetization of our proprietary traffic sources but expect expenditures related to these efforts to increase in absolute dollars in the long term.
+Sales and marketing expenses decreased 31%, from \$3.9 million for the three months ended March 31, 2010 to \$2.7 million in the same period in 2011.
+As a percentage of revenue, sales and marketing expenses were 16% and 9% for the three months ended March 31, 2010 and 2011, respectively.
+The net decrease in dollars and percentage of revenue was related primarily to a decrease in online and outside marketing activities and personnel costs.
+We expect some volatility in sales and marketing expenses in the near term based on the timing of marketing initiatives but expect sales and marketing expenses in the near term to be modestly higher in absolute dollars.
+We expect that sales and marketing expenses will increase in connection with any revenue increase to the extent that we also increase our marketing activities and correspondingly could increase as a percentage of revenue.